tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 UE served by first eNB is changing position each few second (rather slow because time is needed to report new UE Measurements).
 To check which RBGs are used for this UE ``LteSimpleSpectrumPhy`` is attached to Downlink Channel.
-It notifies when data downlink channel transmission in cell 1 has occured and pass signal TxPsd spectrum value to check which RBs were used for transmission and their power level.
+It notifies when data downlink channel transmission in cell 1 has occurred and pass signal TxPsd spectrum value to check which RBs were used for transmission and their power level.
 The same approach is applied in Uplink direction and second ``LteSimpleSpectrumPhy`` is attached to Uplink Channel.
 Test passes if UE served by eNB with FR algorithm